nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 ### 4.3 Use EC Algorithm in Configuration Signing keys

 Since version 7.6.0, the Central Server supports EC algorithm for configuration signing keys.
 Refer to [UG-CS](#Ref_UG-CS) section „Migrating to EC based Configuration Signing keys“.
+By default, both internal and external configuration signing keys use the RSA algorithm.
 ## 5 Installation Error Handling

 ### 5.1 Cannot Set LC_ALL to Default Locale